 Let your child create her own signature scent -- just like celebrities do!
-She'll use her own favorite flowers, fruits and herbs to cook up a delicious perfume that she can wear proudly to school.
-Once she's mastered making the perfect scent she can give her personalized perfume away to a friend or loved one.
+She'll use her own favorite flowers, fruits and herbs to whip up a delicious perfume that she can proudly present to a friend or loved one.
+Once she's mastered making the perfect scent she can make a batch for herself and proudly wear her scent to school!

 What You Do:

 Your child should first collect some sweet smelling flowers from the yard.
 Lavender, lilac, honeysuckle and rose petals all have strong fragrances, but other flowers can work too.

 Help her find stuff in the kitchen that smells nice, such as thin slices of citrus or apple.
 Introduce her to kitchen herbs that she might not be familiar with like mint and basil.

 Have your child spread all of her collected food and flowers on the wax paper.
 Fold the wax paper over the scents and then pound them flat with a kitchen mallet.

 Put all the crushed items into a plastic container.
 She should have about a ½ cup worth of crushed foods and flowers.